-Deliverable I will be submitted at the beginning of the class that they are due, except the team composition.
-Please submit printed documents with your name shown prominently.
-At the beginning of the class, each team members will give an elevator pitch of the due deliverable.
-This presentation is not graded it.
+They will be submitted at the beginning of the class that they are due.
+At the beginning of that class, each team members will give a 2-minute elevator pitch of the due deliverable.
 Details of each deliverable will be discussed.
-Please check CI Learn-Section Team Project on the main menu.
+Please find instruction under CI Learn-Module Team Project.